Irreligion in the United States: Demographics

 A 2010 Pew Research Center study comparing Millennials to other generations showed that of those between 18 and 29 years old, only 3% self-identified as "atheists" and only 4% as "agnostics".
 Overall, 25% of Millennials were "Nones" and 74% were religiously affiliated.
 Though Millennials are less religious than previous generations at the same age frame, they are also much less engaged in many social institutions in general than previous generations.

-According to the American Values Atlas from PPRI, 24% of the US Population is unaffiliated with a religion in 2017.
+According to the American Values Atlas from PPRI, 24% of the US Population was unaffiliated with a religion in 2017.

-According to the Cooperative Congressional Election Study in 2016 31% were "nones" in 2016 and 29.5% were "nones" in 2018.
+According to the Cooperative Congressional Election Study, 31% were "nones" in 2016 and 29.5% were "nones" in 2018.

 According to a Pew study, 7% of those raised Protestant are now unaffiliated whereas 4% of those raised Catholic are now unaffiliated.

-In 2019, a Pew study found that 65% of American adults described themselves as Christians while the religiously unaffiliated, including atheist, agnostic or “nothing in particular”, is 26%.
+In 2019, a Pew study found that 65% of American adults described themselves as Christians while the religiously unaffiliated, including atheist, agnostic or "nothing in particular", is 26%.

 According to a 2018 Pew report, 72% of the "Nones" have belief in God, a higher power, or spiritual force.
+A 2024 Pew survey found that 28% of Americans are unaffiliated.
+Estimates of the population with no religion range to almost a hundred million.

 Several groups promoting irreligion – including the Freedom From Religion Foundation, American Atheists, Camp Quest, and the Rational Response Squad – have witnessed large increases in membership numbers in recent years, and the number of nonreligious student organizations at American colleges and universities increased during the 2000s (decade).
 However, the growth of atheist groups is very limited and will possibly shrink due to atheists normally being non-joiners.
 The overwhelming majority of the nonreligious in the US do not express their convictions in any manner, and only a negligible percentage joins irreligious organizations.
 As such, the overwhelming majority on the nonreligious do not join secular groups.
 Only a very small minority of the nonreligious, around 1% to 2%, actually join these kinds of groups.

+Social issues

+Whites who are religiously unaffiliated are consistently less likely to deny the existence of structural racism.